carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 #### 5. Make the contigs database

-Now, you make the database.
+Now, you make the contigs database.
+It will have lots of information about-- wait for it-- your contigs!

 -`anvi-gen-contigs-database` is the anvi’o script that makes the contigs database.
 -`–f` is the fasta file with your contigs that you have already assembled and fixed.